 OpenAPI Schema Validation

-When you import an OpenAPI .yaml or .json file and generate Voiden requests, Voiden automatically validates your requests and request bodies against the schema on request call.
+When you import an OpenAPI .yaml or .json file and generate Voiden requests, Voiden automatically validates your request bodies against the schema on every call — no extra setup required.

 How It Works

-Once an OpenAPI schema is imported and a .void file is generated:
+Once you've imported an OpenAPI schema and generated a .void file:

-.voidfiles - Request bodies are generated from the schema
+.voidfile - Request bodies are pre-generated directly from the schema

 Supported Validation Rules